-Sigmund Freud’s psychoanalytical theories have largely contributed to psychoanalysis.
+Sigmund Freud’s psychoanalytic theories have largely contributed to psychoanalysis.
 Psychoanalysis consists of various psychological therapies and theories that help in the treatment of various psychological disorders.
 The psychoanalysis process involves understanding the unconscious thoughts of the individual and bringing them into the consciousness of the person by using various psychoanalytic techniques; these techniques are discussed in this article.
-Freud’s psychoanalytic theories are based on his belief that the type of personality that an individual will have in his/her adulthood is determined by his/her childhood experiences, and any disruptions or traumas in childhood may result in negative personality traits in adulthood.
+Freud’s psychoanalytic theories are based on his belief that the type of personality that an individual acquires in his/her adulthood is determined by his/her childhood experiences, and any disruptions or traumas in childhood may result in negative personality traits in adulthood.
 His theories involve the topographic model of the mind, structural model of personality, defence mechanisms to deal with anxiety, psychosexual stages of development, and psychoanalytic techniques.
 We’ll get to know about all these concepts in this article.

 Sigmund Freud, an Austrian neurologist, who is also known as the father of psychoanalysis, was born on 6 May 1856 in Freiberg, Moravia.
 His family later shifted to Vienna, where he spent most of his childhood and adulthood.
 He completed his graduation in medicine in 1881 from the University of Vienna.
 After his graduation, he worked at the psychiatry clinic of the Vienna general hospital.
 He developed his interest in the treatment of the ‘hysteria’ (post-traumatic stress) patients during his short placement at the Salpetriere clinic, Paris.
-After he returned to Vienne, he left the psychiatry clinic and set up his private clinical practice, where he and his colleague Joseph Breuer studied the case histories of hysteria clients and later published their research “studies on hysteria” (1895).
-This research served as an important tool in the development of Freud’s psychoanalytical theories.
-In 1901, he published one of his popular books, “The Interpretation of Dreams,” which involves various psychoanalytical techniques such as free association and dream analysis.
+After he returned to Vienna, he left the psychiatry clinic and set up his private clinical practice, where he and his colleague Joseph Breuer studied the case histories of hysteria clients and later published their research “studies on hysteria” (1895).
+This research served as an important tool in the development of Freud’s psychoanalytic theories.
+In 1901, he published one of his popular books, “The Interpretation of Dreams,” which involves various psychoanalytic techniques such as free association and dream analysis.
 Freud, along with his followers, established the ‘International Psychoanalytic Association’ in 1910.
-Hereafter, he went on exploring the various aspects of the unconscious mind and how it influences the behaviour of an individual?
+Hereafter, he went on exploring the various aspects of the unconscious mind and its influence on the behaviour of an individual.
 In 1923, Freud elaborated on the three parts of the human psyche, i.e., id, ego, and superego, in his publication “The Ego and the Id.”
 Freud, along with his family, left Austria and shifted to London in 1938 due to the arrival of Nazis.
 During this time, he suffered from jaw cancer, and he died on 23 September 1939 in London.
-Although his psychoanalytical theories have been criticized by many, it remains as one of the most influential theories in psychology.
+Although his psychoanalytic theories have been criticized by many, it remains as one of the most influential theories in psychology.

 My Life is interesting only if it is related to psychoanalysis” -Sigmund Freud (1884)